 Following cessation of the implicated medications, complete clearance of drug-induced pseudolymphoma syndrome is usually noted within 1-3 months.
 However, a few patients may require surgical excision or external radiation of one or more lesions.
 Recurrence following complete excision has not been reported.

 Occasional case reports of cutaneous pseudolymphoma have described evolution to lymphoma.
 A significant percentage of these cases may have represented histologically subtle lymphoma from the outset.

 In rare instances, malignant lymphoma has appeared following apparent resolution of phenytoin- and carbamazepine-induced pseudolymphomas.
 These cases have been termed pseudo-pseudolymphomas.

 Pseudolymphoma is not associated with mortality.
 Localized variants rarely result in morbidity other than minor pain or pruritus.
-Rare cases of cutaneous pseudolymphoma have been described in which the pseudolymphoma has evolved into cutaneous lymphoma.

 In most cases, drug-induced pseudolymphoma regresses spontaneously following withdrawal of the offending agent.
 Misdiagnosis of these lesions as a malignant entity could lead to inappropriate chemotherapeutic treatment.

 Little is understood about the natural course of these lesions if drug exposure is allowed to continue.
 As discussed, transformation into malignant lymphoma has been reported in the literature, but many of these cases predate current diagnostic standards.
 Progression from a benign lymphocytic cutaneous infiltrate to cutaneous lymphoma remains poorly defined; however, close clinical follow up is prudent to monitor for such an event.